 Slide projectors were standard in the 1960s where family members and friends would gather and enjoy a slide for entertainment.
 They are not very common in contemporary society.

 What is a data projector?

-The data projector is quite conventional in lecture rooms and auditoriums where slide presentations and instruction is necessary.
+The data projector is quite conventional in lecture rooms and auditoriums where slide presentations and instruction are necessary.
 The device efficiently projects computer output onto a screen (also: types of projector screen) or wall where it is visible to everyone.
 The resolution of data projectors for VGA output is around 1024×768.
 But you can also find 1280×1024 and even higher.

 Most of the data projectors also have inputs for HDMI to accommodate cable boxes, DVD players and other sources.

-In the 80s, data projector weighed up to 40 lbs.
+In the 80s, data projectors weighed up to 40 lbs.
 They had a cathode-ray tube.
 Fortunately, the data projectors are more compact and lighter than it was some years ago.
 For example, the MP1400 from Compaq is only 4 pounds.

 What is a Laser Projector?